tomaslangkaas/markof.js/README.md

     Em dash: ---
     Ellipsis: ...

-    HTML entities are allowed: &times;, &#8042; &#x00d3;
+    HTML character entities are allowed: &times;, &#8042; &#x00d3;

-    No other HTML is allowed, these characters are always replaced with HTML entities: <>&/"'
+    No other HTML is allowed, the folloring characters are always replaced with HTML character entities: <>&/"'

     Syntax characters can be escaped with a preceding backslash in order to display literal characters, e.g. \' will be